-If I am undertaking an activity that might cause odour pollution what can I do?
+If I am undertaking an activity that might cause an odour nuisance, what can I do?

 Gardens

-• Keep your yard tidy – rubbish and vegetation can create odours.
+• Keep your yard tidy – rubbish and decomposing vegetation can create odours.

 • Consider weather conditions before applying fertilisers – try to avoid windy and wet days.